How does your SMS opt-out rate compare to the global average?

 If your opt-out rates are higher compared to the global average, don’t fret.
 Here are some questions to help you determine what the cause may be:

-Are messages sent at weird dates and times?
-Find the right times that your customers can take action.
-For restaurants, SMS messages at 11:30 am might be appropriate because your customers are likely thinking about lunch.
+- Are messages sent at weird dates and times?
+Find the right dates and times that your customers can take action.
+For restaurants, SMS messages at 11:30 am might be appropriate because your customers are planning their lunch.

-Did you set expectations?
+- Did you set expectations?
 Your relationship with your customer begins before they subscribe to your list.
-They should know what to expect from you when the sign up, like how many times you plan to text them per month, and what kinds of text messages they'll be receiving.
-This is also an excellent way to deter low quality subscribers from opting in.
+They should know what to expect from you when they signup, like how many times you plan to text them per month, and what kinds of text messages they’ll be receiving.
+This is also an excellent way to deter low-quality subscribers from opting in.